Democrats Form SuperPACS For 2012

-Mr. CHRIS HARRIS (Democratic Strategist): Just amazed by how much Republican groups spent and how ill-prepared our side was.
+CHRIS HARRIS: Just amazed by how much Republican groups spent and how ill-prepared our side was.

 OVERBY: American Crossroads and Crossroads GPS spent $39 million.
 The U.S. Chamber of Commerce spent 33 million; American Action Network, 26 million.
 That's well more than double the spending of the top three labor unions.

 HARRIS: We sort of just sat on our hands and complained about it.
 And we all know that going forward we cannot do that again.

 OVERBY: So here's the liberals' plan: Four groups not connected to the candidates or the Democratic Party, one group each for the House, Senate and presidential races, and group number four, called American Bridge 21st Century, founded by progressive media watchdog David Brock.
 Its mission is to set up a war room and, says Harris, do opposition research for the other groups.

 HARRIS: You know, like different players on a baseball team.